LaPreprint/LePub/docs/index.md

 # Welcome to LePub

-An article template that serves Typst, Quarto and MyST all at once.
+An article template that serves Typst, Quarto, MyST and Microsoft Word all at once.

 !!! warning